What is UV?

 I am saying that the command above:

-- installs the required Python version
+- installs the required Python version if needed

 - creates an on demand virtual environment